15 significant disadvantages of living in the United States, according to a Russian-speaking immigrant

 5. Since the main transport for US residents is personal cars, urban transport is poorly developed, with rare exceptions.
 Both buses and metro do not always follow the established timetables.
 The same goes for buses and intercity passenger trains.
 No matter how much I traveled, the delays were very large for both buses and trains.
 And this is often not tens of minutes, but hours.
 But air communication within the country is very developed.
 The number of airlines and local domestic flights is impressive.

 6. There is really a lot of crime in the USA.
-I very actively moved around cities by all means of transport and walked.
-Every day I saw this or that crime.
-Everyday!
-The next day upon arrival, my roommate and I went around the city to find a fast food restaurant.
-But they did not get there, as they ran into the police cordon of the quarter: two Latin Americans did not share something with each other and one another filled up the other from the trunk.
-I saw a lot of arrests, they tried to rob me on the Avenue of Stars.
-Twice they stole a hotel card from the pocket, thinking it was a credit card.
-They did it very skillfully.
-In San Francisco at night I ran into a young flock, from which, luckily, I left, etc. And twice I witnessed how people are trying to commit suicide.
-In general, somehow I was very “lucky” for the criminal impressions.
-I met a lot of wandering madmen and people under the influence of substances on the streets.
-Therefore, I began to understand why an American, even if his store is located several houses away, will not go there on foot, but will go by car.
-Personally, at night in Los Angeles, I heard single machine gun fire in the direction of the Latin quarters.
-There are many gangs in the cities.
+I was very active in moving around cities using all types of transport and walking.
+Every day I saw one crime or another.
+Every day!
+The very next day after our arrival, my roommate and I went around the city to find a fast food restaurant.
+But they didn’t get there because they ran into a police cordon around the block: two Latinos didn’t share something with each other and one shot the other down with a gun.
+I saw many arrests; they tried to rob me on the Avenue of Stars.
+Twice they stole hotel cards from their pockets, thinking they were a credit card.
+They did it very masterfully.
+In San Francisco at night I ran into a pack of young people, from which I luckily escaped, etc. And twice I witnessed how people try to take their own lives.
+In general, somehow I was very “lucky” with criminal impressions.
+I met a lot of staggering madmen and people under the influence of substances on the streets.
+Therefore, I began to understand why an American, even if his store is located a few houses away, will not go there on foot, but will go by car.
+Personally, at night in Los Angeles I heard single bursts of machine gun fire in the direction of the Latin quarters.
+There are many gangs in cities.

 On the subject: What do immigrants save on in the first year of life in the USA: personal experience